-Remember that some people/groups may start off as external audiences, and then as the assessment progresses, they become more engaged in the process and shift to internal audiences.
+Remember that some people/groups may start off as external audiences, and as the assessment progresses, they may become more engaged in the process and shift to being internal audiences.

 One key goal of external communication is to inform external audiences and the wider public of important messages about the assessment, to ensure that the basic knowledge about the NEA process is widely disseminated, and to encourage wider engagement.
-Input from internal and external stakeholders is critical, and communications should be designed to meet their needs.